We are 1% of the way to our Christmas goal!

 giving back

-Equipping for a Bright Future
+Equipping For A Bright Future

 In 2013, we launched a program to provide Set Free children with age-appropriate vocational training that empowers them to make at least ten times the salary that they would without an education.
 That year, we sent 80 graduates of this program into the workplace in India.
 This has the dual benefit of both setting the graduates up for a successful future and freeing up additional space for more children to be rescued.